 Use of Post-Consumer Recycled Materials on the Rise

 This past month, Apple made a pledge to the world.
-It would, the tech firm grandly announced, start making it products such that they deliver zero impact to the environment.
+The tech firm grandly announced that it would start making its products such that they deliver zero impact to the environment.

 In its recent annual environmental report, Apple said it was nicely on track to make good on its "closed-loop supply chain" objective.
 When it does, the iconic iPhone and iPad will be made entirely from recycled and renewable material.
 And the massive Silicon Valley organization will mine the earth no longer.

 This is a big development, and it has the potential for a meaningful impact in the manufacturing world.
 The more recycled content that finds its way into supply lines, the less damage we inflict on the planet.

 General Motors is another company that's made a commitment to upping the recycled content in its manufacturing process.
 One of its material engineers recently opined on the subject.
 In a blog post, Matthew Vandyke focused his message on the need to revisit our kneejerk association between recycled materials and inferior materials.
 He encourages fellow manufacturers to keep an open mind about those opportunities in which recycled materials might be incorporated.

 It takes an open mind to look for new areas and places recycled materials can be incorporated, something Matthew Vandyke makes clear.
 He also approaches the thought process by remembering recycled doesn't always mean inferior.

 Approaches like these have led to GM's programs to recycle water bottles at its facilities and using the final product to manufacture engine insulation for its engines.
 At the same time, the other materials are sent off to become coats for the homeless.
 GM also looks for discarded tires to recycle and use in its manufacturing process.